AkiPoh/DEV-KATKE/README.md

 We intend to swiftly respond to any Issues and Pull Requests opened in our GitHub repository (https://github.com/KATKE-GROUP/KATKE).

 As this project (KATKE) matures we will especially focus on making this an amazing project to contribute to for all kinds of contributors.

-## REFERENCE: License for the KATKE project

-KATKE is a permissive open-source project licensed under the Apache 2.0 license.

 ## REFERENCE: TODO for this `README.md`